usersina/ml-lead-generating/README.md

 The dataset is a `.SQL` file extracted from a proprietary SaaS service.

-The objective of the SaaS platform is to build campaigns -using initial and follow-up messages- in hopes of increasing the conversion rate of leads through various other social networks (LinkedIn, Emails, etc...)
+The objective of the SaaS platform is to build campaigns -using initial and follow-up messages- in order to increase the conversion rate of leads through various other social networks (LinkedIn, Emails, etc...)

 ## Problem statement